Charotti/Charotti/README.md

 ### Hi there 👋
   [![Linkedin: anmol](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/caroline-lamy-webdev/)](https://www.linkedin.com/in/caroline-lamy-webdev/)

+  🌱 I’m currently learning web developpement at Konexio and I looking for a 4/6 monthes stage from May

 <!--
 **Charotti/Charotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.